aliasgar1978/nettoolkit/docs/u_doc/pyvig/excel_making_using_cleanfiles.rst

   )

   # ----------------------------------------------------------------------------------
-  # add custom mandatory functions to object,	to decide on hierarchical order and items.
+  # add custom required functions to object,	to decide on hierarchical order and items.
   # we will use two custom functions which we imported above from custom module
   # ----------------------------------------------------------------------------------
   DFG.custom_functions(